semenko/semenko/README.md

 ### Hi there! 👋

 I'm Nick Semenkovich (**semenko**), a physician scientist and founding member of the Medical College of Wisconsin's Data Science Institute with a passion for software & infrastructure, information security, and clinical medicine.
-I spend most of my time developing deep learning models for analysis of cell-free DNA 🧬.
+I spend most of my time developing deep learning models for analysis of liquid biopsies 🧬.
 You can also find me at https://nick.semenkovich.com.